Why Wollongong Hospital?

 Wollongong Hospital has a wide range of facilities including:

-- All medical specialities including 24/7 Cardiac Intervention, Aged Care, Paediatrics & Mental Health.
+- All medical specialties including 24/7 Cardiac Intervention, Aged Care, Paediatrics & Mental Health

 The Emergency Department has a growing staff including: